Kim Kardashian Dons Revealing Bodysuit In Morning Instagram Picture

 The soon-to-be mother of four has her raven tresses down in a middle part as the hair cascades down over her shoulders and onto her back.
 She is posing with both of her legs up in the chair, with one crossed over the other in a way that accentuates her strong thighs.
 The bodysuit she is wearing features an asymmetric neckline with one strap thicker than the other, which highlights her busty figure.

-On the mirror console in front of her, a few products by her cosmetics brand, KKW Beauty, can be seen, with the appropriate Instagram tag directing viewer’s the line’s Instagram page.
+On the mirror console in front of her, a few products by her cosmetics brand, KKW Beauty, can be seen, with the appropriate Instagram tag directing viewers to the line’s Instagram page.

-The snapshot, which Kim K shared with her whopping 127 million Instagram followers, racked up more than 515,000 likes and more than 3,700 comments in about 30 minutes of being posted — at the time of this writing — suggesting will garner a whole lot more in the next few hours.
+The snapshot, which Kim K shared with her whopping 127 million Instagram followers, racked up more than 515,000 likes and more than 3,700 comments in about 30 minutes of being posted — at the time of this writing — suggesting it will garner a whole lot more in the next few hours.
 Users of the social media platform and fans of the beauty mogul took to the comments section to leave a slew of fire emoji and to praise her sexiness.

 “You are beautiful,” one fan simply wrote.